Feature integration theory: Focused attention

+Visual tasks

 Treisman distinguishes between two kinds of visual search tasks, "feature search" and "conjunction search".
 Feature searches can be performed fast and pre-attentively for targets defined by only one feature, such as color, shape, perceived direction of lighting, movement, or orientation.
 Features should "pop out" during search and should be able to form illusory conjunctions.
 Conversely, conjunction searches occur with the combination of two or more features and are identified serially.
 Conjunction search is much slower than feature search and requires conscious attention and effort.
 In multiple experiments, some referenced in this article, Treisman concluded that color, orientation, and intensity are features for which feature searches may be performed.

-As a reaction to the feature integration theory, Wolfe (1994) proposed the Guided Search Model 2.0.
-According to this model, attention is directed to an object or location through a preattentive process.
-The preattentive process, as Wolfe explains, directs attention in both a bottom-up and top-down way.
-Information acquired through both bottom-up and top-down processing is ranked according to priority.
-The priority ranking guides visual search and makes the search more efficient.
-Whether the Guided Search Model 2.0 or the feature integration theory are "correct" theories of visual search is still a hotly debated topic.